 - Partner for assistance

 - Angle grinder

-- Hammer and masonry chisel, or a pneumatic chisel
+- Hammer and masonry chisel, a pneumatic chisel, or cold chisel

 - Tape measure